-The existing geostatistical model has been developed using the 2005 ground surface as to align with the depth datum.
+The existing geostatistical model has been developed using the 2005 ground surface to align with the depth datum.
 In other words, currently all depth measurements of RIM (i.e., 12 feet below ground surface) are referenced from the 2005 ground surface.
-There have been changes to the ground surface since 2005 which create unknows in the current depth of past samples, therefore addressing these changes (to the extent practical) through standardizing the depth (and elevations) is part of this DIWP.
-In order to understand how the standardization will be conducted it is important to detail what changes have occurred.
-The following activities represent the discrepancies:
+There have been changes to the ground surface since the time that past samples were collected, which creates uncertainty in the accuracy of the previously measured sample depths.
+In addition, no ground surface survey was performed on OU-1 in the 2005 timeframe.
+The absence of a ground survey further adds uncertainty to the accuracy of the currently assigned hard and soft sample depths in the existing geostatistical model.
+This DIWP describes procedures that reduce this uncertainty (to the extent practical) through standardizing the depth (and elevations) of all hard and soft data (both existing and new).
+In order to understand how the standardization will be conducted, it is important to detail what changes have occurred.

-- Since 2005 an NCC consisting of clean gravel and inert debris was placed over portions of Areas 1 and 2 where surface RIM was present, as shown in Figures 6-12 and 6-13 of the Remedial Investigation Addendum (RIA) (EMSI 2018).
-NCC material and geotextile fabric was applied to a minimum depth of 8 inches, as described in the RIA. - Additional placement of inert fill material occurred following the 2005 site survey. - Subsidence has been observed at the Site since the 2005 ground survey was performed, including areas where historical soil samples were collected.
+- Since 2005 an NCC consisting of clean gravel and inert debris was placed over portions of Areas 1 and 2 where surface RIM was present, as shown in Figures 6-12 and 6-13 of the Remedial Investigation Addendum (RIA) (EMSI 2018a).
+NCC material and geotextile fabric were applied to a minimum depth of 8 inches, as described in the RIA. - Placement of inert fill material occurred from 2006 2008 (see additional discussion in Section 2.2.2.3). - Because Areas 1 and 2 are landfills, subsidence may have occurred due to differential settlement as part of the natural breakdown of wastes and/or resulting from the placement of either the inert fill or the NCC described in the bullets above.
+However, due to the age of the waste in Areas 1 and 2 at the time of the installation of the borings, natural subsidence since the borings were installed is not expected to be significant.

-The addition of fill material combined with differential settlement introduces a level of uncertainty to historical sample current elevations that were based on measurements below the 2005 ground surface (B2005GS).
+The addition of fill material, combined with differential settlement, introduces a level of uncertainty to historical sample depths and elevations.
 The spatial accuracy of estimated elevations associated with collected laboratory analytical data and field measurements of radiological parameters will be improved during the design investigation through a sitewide topographic survey.